Jonghwap/Jonghwap.github.io/index.md

 My research lies in **optimal transport**, **stochastic analysis** and their applications to **mathematical finance** and related fields.
 I am particularly interested in robust formulations for high-noise, low-signal environments, where model uncertainty and misspecification are prevalent.

-During my PhD, I have primarily focused on developing the theory of **adapted (causal) optimal transport**.
+During my PhD, I have primarily focused on developing the theory of adapted (causal) optimal transport.

 Email: jonghwap [at] andrew [dot] cmu [dot] edu